Texas Renaissance Festival: History

-The TRF was founded in 1974 by brothers, George and David Coulam, on an abandoned strip mining site in what is now Todd Mission, Texas.
+The TRF was founded in 1974 by brothers, David and George Coulam, on an abandoned strip mining site in what is now Todd Mission, Texas.
 At the time, it spanned fifteen acres, with three stages featuring small improv theatre groups, and merchants selling their goods on blankets.
 The opening year saw a turn-out of 33,000.

+The fair has since grown to an annual attendance of over 500,000 with 400 vendors and 21 stages over eight weekends.
+A documentary series on the TRF and its ownership, Ren Faire, was produced in 2024 by HBO.

 Features

-As of 2017, the TRF features approximately 500 costumed actors who perform on 25 stages.
-Its 350 on-site shops include: international food purveyors; unique artisans; merchants and craft vendors; human-powered rides; an abundance of performers walking among the guests; and the Queen's Royal Finale (fireworks if weather permits) at dusk.
+As of 2017, the TRF featured approximately 500 costumed actors who performed on 25 stages.
+Its 350 on-site shops included: international food purveyors; unique artisans; merchants and craft vendors; human-powered rides; an abundance of performers walking among the guests; and the Queen's Royal Finale (fireworks if weather permits) at dusk.
 The fair hosts over half a million visitors annually, which peaked at 679,000 in 2016.

 Themed weekends

-Each of the nine weekends of the festival take on a different theme, influencing the performances, costumes, food, drink, art, shops, contests, and games throughout the festival grounds.
+Each of the weekends of the festival take on a different theme, influencing the performances, costumes, food, drink, art, shops, contests, and games throughout the festival grounds.